 Annual Rent Increase Rules in Portugal: INE Coefficient and Mais Habitação Caps

-Portuguese rent increases are controlled by an annual INE coefficient and capped by Mais Habitação (Lei 56/2023).
-Learn how the calculation works, the 2% cap, notification requirements, and tenant rights.
+Portuguese rent increases follow an annual INE coefficient (1.0224 for 2026).
+Learn how the calculation works, the separate Mais Habitação new-contract cap, notification requirements, and tenant rights.

 1How Annual Rent Updates Work in Portugal

 Under the NRAU (New Urban Lease Regime), landlords may increase residential rents once per year based on an official coefficient published by the INE (Instituto Nacional de Estatística).
-This coefficient is calculated from the Consumer Price Index (CPI) and reflects the previous year's inflation.
+This coefficient is calculated from the Consumer Price Index excluding housing (Art.
+24.º NRAU) and reflects the previous year's inflation.

 The process is straightforward: each year, the INE publishes the coeficiente de atualização de rendas (rent update coefficient), which sets the maximum percentage by which rents can increase.
 This coefficient applies automatically to all residential leases unless the contract explicitly opts out of annual updates.